isledecomp/isle-portable/README.md

 This initiative is a portable version of LEGO Island (Version 1.1, English) based on the [decompilation project](https://github.com/isledecomp/isle).
 Our primary goal is to transform the codebase to achieve platform independence, thereby enhancing compatibility across various systems while preserving the original game's experience as faithfully as possible.

-Please note: this project is dedicated to achieving platform independence without altering the core gameplay, adding new features, enhancing visual quality, or rewriting code for improvement's sake.
-While those are worthwhile objectives, they are not within the scope of this project.
+Please note: this project is primarily dedicated to achieving platform independence without altering the core gameplay or rewriting code for improvement's sake.
+While those are worthwhile objectives, they are not within the scope of this project. `isle-portable` offers support for light modding using [`extensions`](/extensions).

 ## Status